 There are many misconceptions surrounding root canal (endodontic) treatment and whether patients experience root canal pain.
 The American Association of Endodontists wants you to have accurate information.

 As always, when considering any medical procedure, you should get as much information as you can about all of your options.
-Your dentist or endodontists David L. Cloutier, DMD can answer many of your questions; you can reach them by using our Contact Us form or calling our office: Blanco Office Phone Number 210-341-8281.
+Your dentist or endodontists David L. Cloutier, DMD can answer many of your questions; you can reach them by using our Contact Us form or calling our office: San Antonio Endodontics Phone Number 210-341-8281.
 If you still have concerns, it is often wise to seek a second opinion.

 - Myth #1—Root canal treatment is painful.

 - Myth #2—Root canal treatment causes illness.

 - Myth #3—A good alternative to root canal treatment is extraction (pulling the tooth).

 Are You Seeking Relief from a Painful or Sensitive Tooth?

 Contact us with any questions or to schedule a consultation!

 Truth—Root canal treatment doesn’t cause pain, it relieves it.